-BASE BID: and /100 DOLLARS.
-(ALPHA notation) (NUMERIC notation) This bidder acknowledges receipt of the following addenda: ADDENDUM No.: Dated: ADDENDUM No.: Dated: ADDENDUM No.: Dated: By signing below, the bidder agrees to all terms specified and AGREES TO fulfill the requirements of the CONTRACT in strict accordance with the bidding documents.
-Company Name: Business Address: Construction Contractor Registration No.: Phone No.: Email: Date:
+THE BIDDER AGREES TO DEDUCT THE SPECIFIED SCOPE OF WORK FOR THE TOTAL SUM OF: (ALPHA notation) ALTERNATE NO. 3: DEDUCT Future Use Conduit THE BIDDER AGREES TO DEDUCT THE SPECIFIED SCOPE OF WORK FOR THE TOTAL SUM OF: and /100 DOLLARS (ALPHA notation) ALTERNATE NO. 4: DEDUCT Electric Poles THE BIDDER AGREES TO DEDUCT THE SPECIFIED SCOPE OF WORK FOR THE TOTAL SUM OF: (ALPHA notation) ALTERNATE NO. 5: DEDUCT Reclaimed Asphalt & Base Course Fill THE BIDDER AGREES TO DEDUCT THE SPECIFIED SCOPE OF WORK FOR THE TOTAL SUM OF: and /100 DOLLARS (ALPHA notation) This bidder acknowledges receipt of the following addenda: ADDENDUM No.: Dated: ADDENDUM No.: Dated: ADDENDUM No.: Dated: By signing below, the bidder agrees to all terms specified and AGREES TO fulfill the requirements of the CONTRACT in strict accordance with the bidding documents.
+Business Address: Construction Contractor Registration No.: Phone No.: Date: